RJCed/FilterC/README.md

 * Be **24-bit**.
 * Be **uncompressed**.

-Most BMP images works, but other BMP format may not be supported.
+Most BMP images work, but some BMP formats may not be supported.

 **Created by:** Arjay Cedigo